+This model was introduced to study the interplay between quantum frustration and spinon excitations~\cite{Tsvelik2003}.
+The strong frustration present in this model makes it challenging to simulate accurately, and thus its global phase diagram remains elusive, despite previous studies~\cite{balents2004,Sindzingre2004,Bishop2008}.

-Unfortunately, accurately simulating such a model is a great challenge.
-The recently developed tensor network method, specifically, the algorithm of finite projected entangled pair states~\cite{liu2017,liufinitePEPS}, provides us with a powerful tool to study frustrated models with very high precision~\cite{liuQSL,liuj1j2j3}.
-By applying such a state-of-the-art method, we elaborately investigate this model via large-scale computations.
+Recently, the advancement in tensor network methods, specifically the finite projected entangled pair state algorithm ~\cite{liu2017,liufinitePEPS}, has provided a powerful tool for investigating frustrated models with high accuracy~\cite{liuQSL,liuj1j2j3} By applying such a state-of-the-art method, we elaborately investigated this model through performing large-scale computations.
 The global phase diagram is shown in Fig.~\ref{fig:J1xJ1yJ2phaseDiagram}.
-In the small $J_{1y}$ region, we observe a direct AFM-VBS transition with emergent O(4) symmetry, formed by three-component AFM order parameters and the one-component VBS order parameter.
-In the larger $J_{1y}$ region, a gapless QSL is observed in between the AFM and VBS phase.
-Surprisingly, we find that the emergent O(4) symmetry persists on the QSL-VBS transition line.
+In the small $J_{1y}$ region, we observe a direct AFM--VBS transition with an emergent O(4) symmetry, formed by three-component AFM order parameters and the one-component VBS order parameter.
+In the larger $J_{1y}$ region, we observe a gapless quantum spin liquid (QSL) phase between the AFM and VBS phases.
+Surprisingly, the emergent O(4) symmetry persistently exists on the QSL--VBS transition line.